 Step 2: Keep the official app route ready

-The CCTV live pages directly point users to the mobile app environment, while Yangshipin is the main CMG streaming brand most viewers already recognise.
+The CCTV live pages directly tell users to download the CCTV Video client, while Yangshipin is the main CMG streaming brand most viewers already recognise.

 Step 3: Decide whether TV or app is your main setup